 The trumpetfish is for the most part a very slow moving fish that floats virtually motionless for much of the time.
 It is possible to get within a few meters of them as they seem to trust their camouflage, but they will quickly accelerate off if one gets too close.
 They blend in very well with the surroundings by modifying their colors.
 The juvenile trumpet fish resemble pipefish when small and have a brown background color with grey or white bands.
 They have the ability to lighten or darken their colors to blend in with the background.

 They are ambush predators that are usually solitary and hunt during the day.
 Once they have moved within a meter or so from their prey they make a rapid lunge and seize it, swallowing it whole.
 The acceleration in the lunge is impressive.
 They also have another hunting technique, which is to shadow larger herbivorous fish or even turtles, which are not normally seen as a threat by smaller fishes.
 In so doing they manage to get close enough to the smaller fishes to lunge at them.
+They have a sensory organ on the end of the mouth as can be seen in the image below.
+The purpose of this organ seems to be unknown but in all probability it relates to sensing prey.

 There are several species of trumpetfish across the oceans.
 Aulostomus chinensis is found in tropical and subtropical waters in the Indian and Pacific oceans.
 They are found on coral and rocky reefs from 1 meter to 120 meters.